fullstack-hy2020/misc/project.md

 The grading is pass/fail.

-To get a failing grade the application is not done by yourself or if the hour keeping and GitHub commit history do not match.
+You will automatically get a failing grade if the application is not done by yourself or if the hour keeping and GitHub commit history do not match reasonably.
 All the hours put into the project are counted, so even working a backend with something other than Node, counts.

 Reviewing course material, however, _does not_ count.

-However it is expected that the used hours show in the end product in some way.
-If eg. applying for 10 credits and your application has only one or two functionalities, you might be asked to expand your project a bit.
+**For a passing grade** it is expected that the used hours show in the end product in some meaningful way.
+If eg. applying for 10 credits, we expect that your application has more than one or two functionalities.
+An example of a good base line is that your application performs various database operations, ie. CRUD operations (create, read, update, and save).
+Alternatively it employs only some (but more than one) of them in various ways.
+Testing and for example automating the deployment pipeline and other such notable configurations are naturally positively counted towards your project's scale.

+If you project has very limited functionalities/techniques, you might be asked to expand your project a bit, especially for the 7 and 10 credit versions.

 It is also possible to do the project as a pair or a team.

-The telegram channel for the Full Stack Course https://t.me/fullstackcourse works also for this project.
+The Discord channel for the Full Stack Course https://study.cs.helsinki.fi/discord/join/fullstack works also for this project.

 ## Attending and registering your subject